ibexa/documentation-developer/docs/administration/configuration/configuration.md

 # Configuration

-[[= product_name =]] configuration is delivered using a number of dedicated configuration files.
+[[= product_name =]] configuration is delivered by means of a number of dedicated configuration files.
 It contains everything from selecting the content repository to SiteAccesses to language settings.

 ### Configuration format

 The recommended configuration format is YAML.
 It's used by default in the kernel (and in examples throughout the documentation).
 However, you can also use XML or PHP formats for configuration.

 ### Configuration files